Registration is Closed

 Cybersecurity and Protecting Your Digital Access

 All it takes is one employee clicking on the wrong link in an email, and the hundreds of thousands of dollars you spend on your security infrastructure are useless.
 So to sit back and rely on your IT department with the expectation that nothing will ever go wrong is a risky proposition.
 Issues related to data privacy and cybersecurity are not limited to large organizations.
-In fact, depending on what reports you read, anywhere from 40% to 60% of cyberattacks specifically target small to medium sized businesses, and upwards of 70% of small business have experienced some form of cyberattack in the last year.
+In fact, depending on what reports you read, anywhere from 40% to 60% of cyber attacks specifically target small to medium sized businesses, and upwards of 70% of small businesses have experienced some form of cyberattack in the last year.
 The smaller the business, the fewer the resources it will typically have to spend on cybersecurity.
 If you think a good cybersecurity plan and infrastructure is too expensive, wait until you find out how much it costs not to have one.